ojuuji/rbmerge/www/help/readme.md

 ### Merge Options

 Merging is based on the part relationships data from Rebrickable.
-So the merge options directly reflect the build matching options on Rebrickable.
+As a result, the merge options directly reflect some of the build matching options on Rebrickable.

 Available merge options:
 - **prints** and **patterns**.
-In RBmerge these are two separate options.
-Rebrickable uses these relations together in the build matching option _"Ignore printed and patterned part differences"_.
+Rebrickable uses these relationships together in the build matching option _"Ignore printed and patterned part differences"_.
+In RBmerge these are two separate options (it was just easier to do it this way).
 - **molds**.
 Rebrickable uses this relation in the build matching option _"Ignore mold variations in parts"_.
 - **alternates**.
 Rebrickable uses this relation in the build matching option _"Consider alternate parts that can usually be used as replacements, but are not always functionally compatible"_.
 - **extra**.
 This enables extra relationships, maintained within RBmerge (technical details: [`part_relationships_ex.csv`](https://github.com/ojuuji/rbmerge/blob/master/tables/readme.md#part_relationships_excsv)).
-Particular relation type from here is applied only if it is enabled.
-For example, in order for molds extra relationships to be applied there have to be enabled both **molds** and **extra** options.
+Particular relationship type from extras is applied only if this type is generally enabled.
+For example, in order for extra mold relationships to be applied need to enable both **molds** and **extra** options.

 ## Filtering Parts